White House sees rising COVID-19 vaccine uptake as delta variant rips through the U.S.

 “God.
 This is terrible,” Michael Freedy, 39, wrote.
 “I should have gotten the damn vaccine.”

-President Biden recently mandated millions of federal workers to get vaccinated or submit to regular testing.
+Mr. Biden recently mandated millions of federal workers to get vaccinated or submit to regular testing.

 Democratic governors and mayors are imposing similar rules on public employees and urging private employers to tighten their rules.